SA0TAY/potassium/README.md

 First, copy `docs/settings.ini.example` to `settings.ini` and modify it as needed.
 Then, run `potassium/__init__.py` from the project's root directory.
-When a spotted call sign shows up as the caller on WSJT-X, this program will a) output the call sign on the console, b) highlight the call sign in WSJT-X using a nice, eye-catching blue/yellow combination.
+When a spotted call sign shows up as the caller on WSJT-X, this program will a) output the call sign on the console, b) highlight the call sign in WSJT-X in white and red.

 The list of spotted POTA activators is updated every 60 seconds, which seems to be on par with the expected API load.
 Please don't decrease this cooldown time.